 - Keep your child's fingernails cut short.
 Consider light gloves if nighttime scratching is a problem.

 Antihistamines taken by mouth may help with itching if you have allergies.
 Often you can buy them over-the-counter.
 Some antihistamines can cause sleepiness.
 But they may help with scratching while you sleep.
 Newer antihistamines cause little or no sleepiness.
+However, they may not be as effective in controlling the itch.
 These include:

 - Fexofenadine (Allegra)